 Pharaoh ants are relatively straightforward to identify but the same can’t be said for sugar ants.
 You might be wondering can sugar ants damage my house?
 The term sugar ant is unfortunately used loosely to refer to any small, house ant that is attracted to sweet or sugary foods that can damage your home.
 From this description alone, people often bundle together pharaoh ants, acrobat ants, pavement ants, and odorous house ants among others.
 Strictly speaking though, sugar ant is a very specific species of ant native to Australia so it is highly unlikely that you have a ‘real’ sugar ant problem in Ontario.
-Call the Exterminators if you need an ant control exterminator and continue to read if you want to know the differences between pharaoh and sugar ants.

 Apart from the obvious differences in appearance, there are two other ways to tell apart pharaoh ants from sugar ants.
 Keep in mind that pharaoh ants are far more common in this part of the world than true sugar ants and you are probably dealing with an infestation of the former rather than the latter.
 Additional differences between the two types of ants include;